Python-SIP/sip/doc/c_api.rst

     This creates a Python unicode object that will hold a set number of characters, each character being of a certain size.

-    This is only supported for Python v3.3 and later.

     :param len:
         the number of characters.
     :param maxchar: